-The recommended option entails the construction of a double circuit 330kV transmission line from Neerabup to Eneabba.
-This transmission line will be constructed along the route of an existing 132kV transmission line, which will need to be decommissioned.
+The recommended option entails establishing a new double circuit 330kV transmission line from Neerabup to Karara.
+The transmission line from Eneabba to Koonlanooka (Golden Grove tee off point) will be constructed along the route of an existing 132kV transmission line, which will need to be decommissioned after the new line is energised at its final operating voltage.
 The new transmission line will initially operate with one circuit at 330kV and the other at 132kV (effectively replacing the decommissioned 132kV line) until such time as there is sufficient electricity demand or new generator connections to warrant the conversion of the second circuit to 330kV.